nathancarter/weblurch/doc-src/plan.md

    because that will actually become intentional.
  * Switch to an actual build process, such as Grunt or Webpack, rather than using my own ad-hoc thing in a cakefile.
- * Do not use jsfs as a submodule; rather, use GitHub as a simple CDN from which you import jsfs without recopying it into this repository.
- * How many of our other tools can be factored out into separate repositories also?
+ * How many apps can be factored out into separate repositories?
 These are good candidates:
-    * OpenMath module (no dependencies)
-    * Parsing module (no dependencies)
-    * Matching module (one dependency, the OpenMath module)
     * OpenMath demo app (importing the LWP rather than being imported by it)
     * Lean UI demo app (same)
     * Code/Sidebar demo app (same)